signver/automation-device-specification-toolkit/README.md

 `npm i @signver/ads-toolkit`

 This will not work if the NodeJS is running on the local machine.
 If it needs to be hosted on the local machine, one way might be to spin up a VM to host the NodeJS application.
+The VM will likely need a bridged network adapter (i.e. a seperately emulated network adapter0.

 After creating and starting your NodeJS application, you will need to add the appropriate ADS route to the PLC routing table as specified in their manual.